lucy

 • Charles Lucy, English painter

-• Thomas Lucy, English landowner and magistrate
+• Thomas Lucy, English l&owner & magistrate

-Lucy in History and Culture
+Lucy in History & Culture

-• Saint Lucy: Lucy is the patron saint of the blind and her feast day is celebrated on December 13th.
+• Saint Lucy: Lucy is the patron saint of the blind & her feast day is celebrated on December 13th.
 According to legend, she gouged out her own eyes to deter a suitor who admired them.

-• Lucy in literature: Lucy is a popular name in literature, appearing in works such as “Villette” by Charlotte Bronte and “The Chronicles of Narnia” by C.S.
+• Lucy in literature: Lucy is a popular name in literature, appearing in works such as “Villette” by Charlotte Bronte & “The Chronicles of Narnia” by C.S.
 Lewis, where Lucy Pevensie is one of the main characters.

 Baby Name Considerations for Lucy